mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "What better place for them to trust you than to be reminded of your authority."

-"A Heiko senator carries duty over authority.
+"A Heiko fidelant carries duty over authority.
 My duty today will be to ensure their safety in this process, and they will be looking to me to do that."

 "So let them look up while they do."